 1. Take off in a steep two-to-three foot wave.

 2. Pump for speed and target a closing section or a breaking wave lip.

 3. Maintain a straight oblique surf line towards the selected launch pad.

-4. Widen your stance, kick the tail with 66% of your feet weight, let the surfboard leave the lip and raise your knees so that your feet are level with your chest.
+4. Widen your stance, kick the tail with your feet and about 66% of your weight, let the surfboard leave the lip and raise your knees so that your feet are level with your chest.

 5. Control the excessive weight of your back foot with a slight push of the front foot over the board.

-6. As your surfboard takes it to the air, smoothly drive it to the landing site.
+6. As your surfboard takes to the air, smoothly drive it to the landing site.